PengYe0203/MyNoteTaking/lab2_writeup.md

 <br>

 - Problem: I try to translate note's content but some sentences will cause 500 Internal Server Error
 - Reason & Solution: It's because these sentences are sensitive so LLM refused to translate.
-I can do nothing with it but add an error msg to tell users what's going on.<br>
+I can do nothing with it but add an error msg to tell users what's going on.
+However, I don't think my content is sensitive though<br>

 # Step2.2: restore supabase and redeployment